trueafricandevtests/senior-software-dev-test/README.md

 ### Step 1: Microservice Architecture Setup
 1. Set up a new repository named `microservice-setup`.
 2. Create a basic microservice architecture within the repository.
 Programming languages allowed are Java, Golang, C++ and Python.
+Golang or Java is a plus.

 ### Step 2: Implement Order Service
 1. Create a new branch named `order-service`.